nishanthjois/Advanced-Lane-Lines/README.md

 ### 11. Pipepline
 We will combine all our functions mentioned above and create a pipeline.
-This pipeline takes one frame at a time and returns wraped image.
+This pipeline takes one frame at a time and returns warped image.

 ### 12. Drawing the lines back down onto the road
 [Code for this section is present in `lanes_warped (warped, left_fitx, right_fitx, ploty)` function in IPython notebook]